objektwerks/scala.native/README.md

 Questions
 ---------
 1. In crossproject mode, Sbt fails to find Scalatest dependencies; yet JVM and Native tests pass.
 Why?
-2. How to create Apple DMG from Apple M1 console app?

 Cross Project
 -------------